How to Configure Logging in Your Watt Application

 Note that the timestamp and formatters.level are not supported when using the logger programmatically in this way.

-Setting up a Platformatic application with logging configuration
+Setting up a Watt application with logging configuration

-Let's see an example of a Platformatic application with watt, composer, backend based on @platformatic/node and frontend based on @platformatic/next services, the application is available in the docs/guides/logger directory.
+Let's see an example of a Watt configuration with composer, backend based on @platformatic/node and frontend based on @platformatic/next applications, the application is available in the docs/guides/logger directory.

-The main watt service has a shared logger configuration that is used by all the services, it sets the timestamp in ISO format and the level in uppercase.
-Setting it in the watt service ensures that the logs will be consistent across all the services.
+The main watt application has a shared logger configuration that is used by all the applications, it sets the timestamp in ISO format and the level in uppercase.
+Setting it in the watt application ensures that the logs will be consistent across all the applications.

 watt.json